tommy3001/blog_project3001_org/introsphinx.rst

 Doctest
 ========
-`Doctest <http://docs.python.org/3.3/library/doctest.html>`_  is another big reason why I love python.
+`Doctest <http://docs.python.org/3.3/library/doctest.html>`_  is another big reason why I love Python.
 It is a standard library of Python.
 With doctest you can document and test your code in the same way with your in the code included `docstrings`.

 Here our example function: